 The collection of the Museo Correr, bordering the western side of Piazza San Marco facing the basilica, began as a private collection before it was bequeathed to the city of Venice.
 The building is known as the Napoleonic Wing, and dates from a brief period when Napoleon was King of Italy.
 The museum illustrates the life and culture of Venice through its history, and also includes an art collection including Venetian painters and sculptors.

-Tucked in a bit behind the museum is the San Moisè church, with a beautifully ornate Baroque facade dating from 1668.
+Tucked in a bit behind the museum is the San Moisè church, originally built in the 8th century, with a beautifully ornate Baroque facade dating from 1668.
 Since statues in public spaces were forbidden at the time, the church patron had his bust installed over the central doors.